-Wireless Sensor Networks (WSNs) are crucial for diverse Internet of Things (IoT) applications, but their inherent resource constraints and distributed nature expose them to significant security vulnerabilities.
-A primary challenge is the effective and timely detection and mitigation of malicious or misbehaving nodes, which can disrupt network operations, compromise data, and reduce network lifespan.
-Existing approaches often face obstacles in efficiently addressing these threats.
+Wireless Sensor Networks (WSNs) are crucial for numerous Internet of Things (IoT) applications, but their inherent resource limitations and distributed nature expose them to significant security vulnerabilities.
+A main challenge is the effective and timely detection and mitigation of malicious or misbehaving nodes, which can disrupt network operations, compromise data, and reduce network lifespan.
+Existing methods often face obstacles in efficiently addressing these threats.
 This paper proposes the Token Manager-based Attack Detection (TM-AD) scheme, to enhance WSN security and operational efficiency.
 The TM-AD system features a "Token Manager" (TM), a dedicated entity responsible for continuous network monitoring, assessing node behavior based on defined parameters, and managing node participation through a token-based mechanism.
 Upon identifying malicious or anomalous activity, TM-AD facilitates uninterrupted network transmission by orchestrating the replacement of compromised nodes with designated "replacement nodes."
 The efficacy of the proposed TM-AD system is evaluated through comparative analysis.
 At 100 network nodes, TM-AD achieved a 100% attack detection rate and 100% network throughput, alongside a reduction in routing overhead of up to 43.8% and in end-to-end delay of up to 74.7% compared to benchmark schemes.
 These results affirm that TM-AD effectively identifies malicious nodes and significantly enhances network performance across these key metrics, thereby ensuring a more robust and reliable WSN operation.

-Povzetek: Učinkovit večpotni usmerjevalni in varnostni mehanizem za brezščična senzorska omrežja združuje zaznavanje anomalij s certifikatno-neodvisno avtentikacijo, upravljano z žetoni (TM-AD).
+Povzetek: Učinkovit večpotni usmerjevalni in varnostni mehanizem za brezčična senzorska omrežja združuje zaznavanje anomalij s certifikatno-neodvisno avtentikacijo, upravljano z žetoni (TM-AD).
 Predlagani pristop izboljša varnost, zanesljivost prenosa in energijsko učinkovitost v IoT okoljih.

-In recent years, WSN technology has undergone significant development, capturing the attention of both academic and industry communities.
-A WSN is a self-organized multi-hop network consisting of numerous sensor nodes with distinct attributes, such as flexibility, fault tolerance, high sensing capabilities, and rapid deployment.
-These features have led to diverse applications of WSN, including environmental monitoring, agriculture, military, Smart Grids, and healthcare [1, 2].
+In recent years, WSN technology has undergone immense development, hence gaining a much interest both in the academic and industrial domains.
+A WSN is a self-organized multi-hop network consisting of many sensor nodes which have the following attributes, such as flexibility, fault tolerance, high sensing capabilities, and rapid deployment.
+These features have led to extensive applications of WSN, including environmental monitoring, agriculture, military, Smart Grids, and healthcare [1, 2].
 The WSN system comprises three key elements: aggregation nodes (sink nodes), sensor nodes, and management nodes, as depicted in Figure 1.
 Sensor nodes are strategically placed within the monitored area, manually or by drone dispersal, forming a WSN through Wireless Self-Organization.
-In this network, each node acts as a router, establishing and restoring connections as needed [1].
+In this WSN, every node acts as a router, establishing and restoring connections as needed [1].
 WSNs collect data from sensor nodes, transmitting it to sink nodes in a single-hop or multi-hop fashion.
 Sink nodes conduct preliminary data processing and information fusion before transferring the data to users via satellite or wired networks [1].